 Elements of a Negligence Case

-In the example involving the defendant loading bags of grain onto a truck, and striking a child with one of the bags, the first question that must be resolved is whether the defendant owed a duty to the child.
-If the loading dock were near a public place, such a public sidewalk, and the child was merely passing by, then the court may be more likely to find that the defendant owed a duty to the child.
-On the other hand, if the child were trespassing on private property and the defendant did not know that the child was present at the time of the accident, then the court would be less likely to find that the defendant owed a duty.
+For example, if a defendant was loading bags of grain onto a truck and struck a child with one of the bags, the first question that must be resolved is whether the defendant owed a duty to the child.
+If the loading dock was near a public place, such a public sidewalk, and the child was merely passing by, then the court may be more likely to find that the defendant owed a duty to the child.
+On the other hand, if the child were trespassing on private property and the defendant didn't know that the child was present at the time of the accident, then the court would be less likely to find that the defendant owed a duty.

-Breach of Duty
+2. Breach of Duty

-Cause in Fact
+3. Cause in Fact

-Under the traditional rules in negligence cases, a plaintiff must prove that the defendant's actions actually caused the plaintiff's injury.
-This is often referred to as "but-for" causation.
-In other words, but for the defendant's actions, the plaintiff's injury would not have occurred.
-The child injured by the defendant who tossed a bag of grain onto a truck could prove this element by showing that but for the defendant's negligent act of tossing the grain, the child would not have suffered harm.
+Under the traditional rules of legal duty in negligence cases, a plaintiff must prove that the defendant's actions were the actual cause of the plaintiff's injury.
+This is often referred to as "but-for" causation, meaning that, but for the defendant's actions, the plaintiff's injury would not have occurred.
+The child in the example above could prove this element by showing that but for the defendant's negligent act of tossing the grain, the child would not have suffered harm.

 Proximate cause relates to the scope of a defendant's responsibility in a negligence case.
 A defendant in a negligence case is only responsible for those harms that the defendant could have foreseen through his or her actions.
 If a defendant has caused damages that are outside of the scope of the risks that the defendant could have foreseen, then the plaintiff cannot prove that the defendant's actions were the proximate cause of the plaintiff's damages.

 Three days later, the child and his father drive to a shop to have the bicycle fixed.
 On their way to the shop, the father and son are struck by another car.
-Although the harm to the child and the damage to the bicycle may be within the scope of the harm that the defendant risked by his actions, the defendant probably could not have foreseen that the father and son would be injured three days later on their way to having the bicycle repaired.
-Hence, the father and son could not prove proximate causation.
+Although the harm to the child and the damage to the bicycle may be within the scope of the harm that the defendant risked by his actions, the defendant probably could not have foreseen that the father and son would be injured on their way to having the bicycle repaired three days later.
+Hence, the father and son wouldn't be able to satisfy the element of proximate causation.